dfrappart/dfrappart.github.io/_posts/2025-08-26-Seccomp_in_Kubernetes_and_AKS.markdown

 Hi!

 I'm currently trying (with moderate succes, hence the trying part &#128573;) the CKS certification.
-Among the multitude of topics to understand, there is on call Seccomp.
+Among the multitude of topics to understand, there is one call **Seccomp**.
 So this article will not be anything in the breaking technologies stuff, but clearly a kind of walkthrough to use Seccomp in Kubernetes and AKS.
-Hope you'll enjoiyu it, and well, at least It will be a good cheat sheet for me &#129325;
+Hope you'll enjoiy it, and well, at least It will be a good cheat sheet for me &#129325;

 So the Agenda: